Good Morning Mixed Berries Pancakes

 Add around 2-4 berries and cover with a tablespoon of pancake batter.

 Let it cook for a couple minutes until the pan releases the pancake.
 Flip and cook for a couple minutes.

 Serve and garnish with some berries.
-You can use berries jam or glass sugar.
+You can use berries jam or powdered sugar.